 Debt consolidation and debt settlement can also be used to pay off debts without bankruptcy.
 However, there are drawbacks to those methods that can be costly in the long-term.
 For instance, creditors are not required to work with you outside of bankruptcy.
 In a bankruptcy case, creditors are bound by bankruptcy laws.

 Comparing the pros and cons of each debt relief method is the best way to decide if bankruptcy is right for you.
+This article should help you get a better idea of which bankruptcy may be the right option for you, however, you can check out this article here to see what the costs to filing bankruptcy are.

 Do you meet the income qualifications for Chapter 7?